Easy Log Cabin Quilt Pattern

 To compensate, I prefer to paper piece blocks with narrow logs for more accuracy.

-On this page you'll find a free download for a 4-1/2" finished Log Cabin block, the cutting and piecing instructions and different ways to color the block (and the needed cutting charts).
+On this page you'll find a free download for a 4-1/2" finished Log Cabin block, the cutting and piecing instructions and different ways to color the block (and the necessary cutting charts).

 For ideas on how to set your finished blocks together visit my Log Cabin Quilt Designs page.